nodejs/node/doc/api/crypto.md

 * Returns: {KeyObject}

 Creates and returns a new key object containing a public key.
-If `key` is a string, it is parsed as a PEM-encoded public key; otherwise, `key` must be an object with the properties described above.
+If `key` is a string or `Buffer`, it is parsed as a PEM-encoded public key; otherwise, `key` must be an object with the properties described above.

 ### crypto.createSecretKey(key)
 <!-- YAML